archo5/dato-format/README.md

 - 128-255: application-specific
 ```

-### What was considered and rejected for the format?
+## What was considered and rejected for the format?

 - **Interleaved object entries**:
 	- They required the largest alignment value to be applied for the entire entry (making it 12 bytes big), which effectively added 3 bytes of padding due to the type being 1 byte big initially.
 	- For bigger objects, they would make it necessary to pull unused memory into cache before iterating the keys to find the necessary value.
 - **Objects/arrays not requiring temporary storage to serialize**:
 	- This would lead to a huge increase in overall complexity and size due to requiring a linked/skip list of object fields/array elements.
-This linked list would also make it impossible to do a binary search on object keys.
+This linked list would also make it impossible to do a binary search on object keys and a fast element lookup on arrays.
 - **Putting types with the value (as opposed to with the object that refers to the value)**:
 	- This removes the possibility of inlining smaller values effectively
 		- For example, currently storing any 32-bit value requires 1 byte for type and 4 bytes for the value.